-Neary, Mike (2011) Leadership and learning landscapes in higher education: the struggle for the idea of the university.
-Higher Education Quarterly, 65 (4). pp. 333-365.
+Neary, Mike and Saunders, Gary (2011) Leadership and learning landscapes: the struggle for the idea of the university.
+Higher Education Quarterly, 65 (4). pp. 333-352.
 ISSN 1468-2273

 |Additional Information:||Article first published online: 9 OCT 2011|

-|Keywords:||teaching and learning, classroom design, academic voice, pedagogy, ref25, refdoi|
+|Keywords:||teaching and learning, classroom design, academic voice, pedagogy|

 |Subjects:||X Education > X342 Academic studies in Higher Education|

-|Divisions:||College of Social Sciences > Centre for Educational Research and Development (CERD)|
+|Divisions:||College of Social Science > Centre for Educational Research & Development (CERD)|

-|Date Deposited:||15 Mar 2011 20:02|
+|Deposited On:||15 Mar 2011 20:02|

 |Last Modified:||04 Dec 2013 21:31|